Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/9-measures-of-central-tendency-in-python/_index.md

     print("Mode: No unique mode in the dataset.")
 ```

-Try to play around with this a little bit.
+Experiment with this a bit:

-- if you change the numbers in `data` then does `mean_value` change?
-Or do you need to do something to get it to calculate again?
+- If you alter the numbers in `data` then does `mean_value` change?
+Or do you need to take additional steps to recalculate it?
-- can you tell if the list of numbers is skew or not?
-How can you tell?
+- Can you determine if your dataset is skewed or not?
+What clues indicate skewness?
-- does the data have a mode?
-Can you come up with a dataset that has a mode?
-And one that does not?
+- Does your data have a mode?
+Try to create a dataset that has a mode and another that doesn't.
+How do you identify if a mode exists?